wallstreetcn/vue-ssr-boilerplate/README.md

 No dish suits all tastes.
 Just fork it and add your sass/stylus/typescript/... loaders.
 Or change to your favorite eslint or babel presets.

-## Known Issues
+## Why not use renderToStream?
-* renderToStream: first chunk too big cause vue-meta can't get correct meta info of child components ( [vue-meta#44](https://github.com/declandewet/vue-meta/issues/44) ).
+vue-meta has some problems with `renderToStream`.
+If the first chunk is too big, vue-meta can't get correct meta info of child components ( [vue-meta#44](https://github.com/declandewet/vue-meta/issues/44) ).
+We switched back to `renderToString` until this issue be fixed.

 ## Contributing